Ewan88/40kCompare/README.md

 - [x] Add a weapon and its stats
 - [x] Add a unit and its stats
+- [] Give a unit an enhancement which increases its points cost
+- [] Copy a unit
 - [] Compare two units
 - [] Compare two weapons
 - [] Add units to an army list